-Deans, Heads of Departments/ Senior Teachers (HOD/ST) and Administration must ensure that attendance data is taken by form teachers, class teachers and subject teachers for each scheduled class whether face-to-face or online (synchronous or asynchronous).
+Deans, Heads of Departments/ Senior Teachers (HOD/ST) and Administration must ensure that attendance data is taken by form teachers, class teachers and subject teachers for each scheduled class.
 Form teachers will ensure that attendance is taken for the morning session as well as the afternoon session using the electronic system.

-Teachers will monitor student attendance and follow up on irregular attendance and absenteeism with parent conferencing (via telephone).
-Depending on the findings of the telephone conference, the following will be implemented starting with the basic protocols and escalating as needed:
+Teachers will monitor student attendance and follow up on irregular attendance and absenteeism with parent conferencing.
+Depending on the findings of the conference, the following will be implemented starting with the basic protocols and escalating as needed:

 - The teacher shall give the necessary guidance and support to the parent where possible to have the situation addressed. - If the situation does not improve, the teacher at the secondary school, may need to refer the matter to the Form Teacher and the Dean, and at Primary schools, to the HOD/ST/VP/PP. - The case may subsequently be referred to the SSSD.
-The SSSD intervention may, depending on the findings, require home visits by the School Social Worker or Guidance Councillor and/or referral to Children' Authority, Social Development and Family Services, etc. The Form Teacher, Dean HOD/ST/VP, will be informed accordingly.
+The SSSD intervention may, depending on the findings, require home visits by the School Social Worker or Guidance Councillor and/or referral to Children' Authority, Social Development and Family Services, Community Police etc. The Form Teacher, Dean HOD/ST/VP, will be informed accordingly.